Omar-p/learning-notes/aws/aws.md

     - <b>volume of block storage have #addressable blocks.</b>
       - presented logically as a volume or as blank physical hard drive.
-        - no structure byond that.
+        - no structure beyond that.
     - when u present a unit of block storage to a server, on top of this the Os will create a file system.

       - ex: ext4, ntfs, xfs, zfs, btrfs, apfs, hfs+.